BoneCrushers/3dPrintDesigns/support_hardware/ampbox.md

 TODO: include a visual schematic of the wiring diagram

-* Each 5-pin aviation connector connects to one ear cup of the headset.
+* Each ear of the headset uses an Ethernet (RJ45) connector.
-* **The PAM8403 is a differential amplifier**, therefore the negative terminals of the outputs *cannot* be tied together.
-However, we can simply ignore the negative outputs and use only the positive output to one side of each speaker, and connect the other side to the common system ground.
-This results in half the amplitude, but for this project that should be sufficient.
+    * Wiring for each ear:
+        * Bottom: brown/brown-white
+        * Front: green/green-white
+        * Back: blue/blue-white
+        * Top: orange/orange-white
+    * When looking at the QC Passed sticker on the transducer, the solid color wire should be soldered to the *left* terminal.
+Don't mix these up - messing up the polarity can result in phase issues with sound output, producing inaccurate results.